Best 10 books for CTO – What to Read as Chief Technology Officer?

 #4.
 Scrum: The Art of Doing Twice the Work in Half the Time / Jeff Sutherland

-An all-time classic by one of the authors of the Agile Manifesto, and an absolute must-read for anyone who manages employees.
-Through his extensive experience of running teams (and salvaging entire, multi-million projects), Sutherland makes a strong case for Scrum and why it’s as popular as it is today.
+An all-time classic by one of the Agile Manifesto authors and an absolute must-read for anyone who manages employees.
+Sutherland makes a strong case for Scrum through his extensive experience of running teams (and salvaging entire, multi-million projects) and why it’s as popular as it is today.
 Plus, you’ll be intrigued to discover what Sutherland has done for the FBI in the days following 9/11…

 #5.
 Emotional Design: Why We Love (or Hate) Everyday Things / Don Norman

 While “Don’t make me think!” focuses on website UX, this book looks at usability form a wider angle.
 The book (authored by the norman of the famous Norman Nielsen Group) lets the reader know how people use (or, unintentionally, misuse) the things in their daily lives.
 A real eye-opener helps you understand what “usability” means, where to omit mistakes, and how to make better project decisions.

 #6.
 Hooked / Nir Eyal & Ryan Hoover

 Did you ever wonder why some products gain traction, while others fall flat though they seemed pretty awesome?
 Many times, it’s not just about how well it was developed, but because it lacked certain elements that make people want to come for more.
 As a CTO, knowing how to incorporate these factors when you make technological decisions is key.
 After all, who wouldn’t want to predestine their app for success?

 #7.
 Rework / Jason Fried & David Heinemeier Hansson